Last updated

 Feature / Tool folk CRM Dex Clay Monica Monday.com

-Best For All-in-one relationship management Professionals & job seekers Minimalist personal tracking Privacy-focused users Task-oriented individuals
+Best For Growing agencies and teams of 20-50 professionals Professionals & job seekers Minimalist personal tracking Privacy-focused users Task-oriented individuals

 LinkedIn Sync